 Again, you can still use your computer and your current version of ASPIRE, but we cannot guarantee any support for users who remain on Windows 7 after January 14, 2020.

 For those of you who are running Windows 8 operating systems, Microsoft ended main support for you back in January of 2018.
 That means you are currently running on the 5-year extended support timeline.
 You have until 2023 to upgrade your operating system, or you face the same challenges Windows 7 users are about to face.

 We here at LTi always recommend you keep the operating systems on all your computers current and updated.
 Malware, ransomware, and computer hacking are widespread.
 The best way to protect you and your company is to update your computers regularly.

 Large companies typically have tech and IT departments which actively make sure company computers stay up-to-date.

 What we find most often is that it’s our smaller customers who struggle to maintain their company computers.
 After all, it’s much easier to work with what you know rather than to upgrade and risk having to re-learn your own computer.
 We get it.

-“You’re [not upgrading from Windows 7] at your own risk,” Marty Timberlake emphasizes.
+“You’re at your own risk,” Marty Timberlake emphasizes.
 “And we’re not necessarily going to be able to help you if you have a problem.”
 So if you have any questions about your company’s operating systems, what version you are using, and whether you need to upgrade now, please contact our support line and we will be happy to help you.